 How would you like to never have a UTI again?
+Would you be excited if you heard there was an easy UTI home remedy?

 Yep, I feel ya.

-Not so long ago, I had a UTI that was so bad it gave me a 99-degree temperature and put me on antibiotics (something I try to avoid) for a week while I worried and worried about getting a kidney infection.
+Not too long ago, I had a UTI that was so bad it gave me a 99-degree temperature and put me on antibiotics (something I try to avoid) for a week while I worried and worried about getting a kidney infection.

 I’m one of those #blessed women who are just super prone to getting UTIs- sometimes bi-monthly or more.